koechMR/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This is a readme file of a double linked list
+This is a readme file of a double linked list where it give a short description of how to use double linked list